 But we’re not living one day at a time anymore!!!
 She should be out of the cage in a few weeks.
 I miss being able to pick her up and give her a cuddle, can’t wait to be able to do that again.
 And to watch her chase Rusty around the house.

-And an update on the kitties, they all had homes to go to and the last one, now called Elmer (stripey ginger) was picked up by Andy.
+Kittens update: they all had homes to go to and the last one, now called Elmer (stripey ginger) was picked up by Andy.
 Steph got mini-Rusty and Tom (now called Isis and Osiris), Vicky got Cohen, your friends Joe Jackson and Tina got the other black and ginger (shelly who the vet said was a girl but in fact was a boy) and swirly.

 Here’s their set on flickr and the kittens on sofa photo that went viral: